joedbenjamin/questionsgame/questionsgameserver/readme.md

         ws.id = clientId;

       ```
-  * listen for all messages and send to the handleRoute method inthe router.ts file
+  * listen for all messages and send to the handleRoute method in the router.ts file

       ```
         ws.on('message', async (message: string) => {